LexBorisoff/package-scripts/README.md

 > 💡 To get the path of your PowerShell configuration file, type `$PROFILE.` and tab through the available options to choose the necessary profile.

-4. Restart your shell.
+**Step 4**.
+Restart your shell.
 The command should now be available.

 ### How it works